 Columbia Nursing considers all components of the application during the review process.
-This, in turn, is a balanced review of the applicant’s experiences, attributes, and academic metrics which determines the value of the applicant as a nursing student in one of our programs.
+This, in turn, is a balanced review of the applicant’s experiences, attributes, and academic metrics which includes a balanced evaluation of an applicant’s experiences, attributes, and academic metrics.

 There is no minimum grade point average (GPA) required for our programs.

 Columbia Nursing uses the cumulative GPA achieved at the institution from where you completed your degree or where you completed the majority of your degree credits.
 We do not combine the GPA achieved if an applicant attended multiple institutions.

 Please note that applicants are required to submit transcripts for all institutions attended regardless of its relevancy to a nursing program.

 Columbia Nursing does not require the GREs for admission into our academic programs, except for applicants who are applying to the PhD program.

 Prerequisites can be completed at a regionally accredited college or university, in-person, or online.
 Here is a reference list of regionally accredited institutions.

 Prerequisite courses are required to be completed prior to the start of classes in the program, not by the application deadline.

 Unfortunately, no exceptions are granted on the minimum prerequisite course grade.
 Applicants will need to retake the course if they do not meet the minimum grade requirement.